Constitutional Court of Peru: Seat nominations

 Congress, which is primarily filled with opportunistic politicians that are not linked to Peruvian society, has attempted to manipulate court nominations in order to achieve political objectives.
 Legislators have attempted to nominate members of the Constitutional Court who would serve their political interests.
 In May 2022, six of seven members of the court were replaced by Congress in a process that lacked transparency according to Human Rights Watch.
+Following these nominations, the Constitutional Court began to serve on behalf of the Fujimorist interests within Congress.

+In response to the nominations in the context of the Peruvian political crisis, fifteen members of the United States Congress expressed concerns about reports of the Congress of Peru attempting to control governmental institutions.

 Rulings

 Human Rights Watch stated that in 2022, the Constitutional Court "issued several rulings that were inconsistent with international human rights standards, including on same-sex marriage, Indigenous rights, and justice for crimes against humanity".
 The court ruled in February 2022 that the killing of 113 prisoners in 1986 by Navy officers was not a crime against humanity.
-In March 2022, the Constitutional Court ruled that controversial 2017 presidential pardon of Alberto Fujimori, who was imprisoned for human rights abuses, be reinstated.
+In March 2022, the Constitutional Court ruled that the controversial 2017 presidential pardon of Alberto Fujimori, who was imprisoned for human rights abuses, should be reinstated.
 The pardon was performed by Pedro Pablo Kuczynski, with the Mamanivideos scandal showing that he had agreed to pardon Fujimori for the political favor of avoiding impeachment.
-The Inter-American Court of Human Rights (IACHR) denounced the move by the Constitutional Court, saying that Fujimori remain in prison.
+The Inter-American Court of Human Rights (IACHR) denounced the move by the Constitutional Court, stating that Fujimori should remain in prison.
 A month later in April, the IACHR also condemned the Constitutional Court's decision to allow the government to take indigenous land without first consulting them or obtaining consent.

 A ruling in February 2023 by the Constitutional Court of Peru, whose members are elected by Congress, removed judicial oversight of Congress, essentially giving Congress absolute control of Peru's government.